E-invoicing takes off in the Brussels Capital Regi...

-From 1 November 2020, only invoices in electronic format will be accepted for all public contracts awarded from that date onwards by the administrations and public organisations of the Brussels-Capital Region.
+Since 1 November 2020, only invoices in electronic format are accepted for all public contracts awarded from that date onwards by the administrations and public organisations of the Brussels-Capital Region.

-This means that invoices for public contracts awarded after 1 November and in a format other than XML (e.g. paper, e-mail, etc.) will no longer be processed.
+This means that invoices for public contracts awarded after 1 November and in a format other than XML (e.g. paper, e-mail, etc.) are no longer processed.

 If you are concerned by this obligation, consult the information in order to comply.